aspose-html/aspose-html-reference-tutorials/content/english/net/html-document-manipulation/generate-xps-documents-by-xpsdevice/_index.md

 ---
 title: Generate XPS Documents by XpsDevice in .NET with Aspose.HTML
-linktitle: Generate XPS Documents by XpsDevice in .NET with Aspose.HTML
+linktitle: Generate XPS Documents by XpsDevice in .NET
 second_title: Aspose.Slides .NET HTML manipulation API
 description: Unlock the potential of web development with Aspose.HTML for .NET.
 Create, convert, and manipulate HTML documents easily.
 type: docs